markovalenko/task_01/README.md

 **level one**

-Application should be done with pure JavaScript, without any dev stack what was prepared by 3rd party libraries, styling depends on a developer, feel free to use what you want.
+Application should be done with pure JavaScript, without any libraries and dev-stack what was prepared by 3rd party services, styling depends on a developer, feel free to use what you want.

 **level two**